CauldronDevelopmentLLC/dockbot/README.md

  * http-port - The HTTP port for the build master's Web interface.
  * buildbot-port - Opening this port allows other build slaves to connect.

+Often you may want to share a Dockbot configuration among multiple developers.
+In this case, it is useful to use ``dockbot.local`` to set values such as ``ip`` or ``http-port`` which may differ depending on where the Dockbot configuration is installed.  ``dockbot.json`` should be check in to source control but ``dockbot.local`` should not.

 ## Build modes
 Often software can be built in more than one way.
 Build modes make it possible